Uncle Grandpa: Plot

-Uncle Grandpa, a magical shapeshifting humanoid, stops by children's houses every day to see how they are doing.
-The children he visits have a problem of their own and Uncle Grandpa tries to help them through a series of chaotic and surreal misadventures.
+Uncle Grandpa is a magical shapeshifting humanoid that stops by children's houses every day to see how they are doing.
+Each of the children which he visits have their own problems.
+Uncle Grandpa tries to help them through a series of chaotic and surreal misadventures.
 He is a clowny sort of person who sometimes eats inedible objects (paper, and mostly books).
 He drives/lives in a UG-2000 model robotic RV known as the Perpetual Persistence and is accompanied by a talking red fanny pack named Belly Bag, a green dinosauroid named Mr. Gus, a static photographic cutout of a tiger named Giant Realistic Flying Tiger, and an anthropomorphic pepperoni pizza slice named Pizza Steve.
 He greets everybody using “Good Morning.”